 "Sometimes, you make a star too early.
 It's better to make him a star when he is a star in world football.
 I hope he's not a star tomorrow but in the future.

 "We have a lot of 'new Zlatans' here in Sweden.
-Maybe he's the new Zlatan [Ibrahimovic].
+Maybe it's the new Zlatan [Ibrahimovic].
 Maybe.
 But, so far, we only have one Zlatan."

 Hamren went on to confirm that one of his scouting team will help him assess the dangers the 20-year-old might pose to his team.